xp073/learn-radare/README.md

-# OpenVim
+# OpenRadare
-Interactive tutorial for Vim.
+Interactive tutorial for Radare 2.

-## What is OpenVim?
+## What is OpenRadare?

+This is an openvim clone for radare2.

-OpenVim is a web-based project to let people quickly have a taste what kind of an editor Vim is.
+OpenRadare is a web-based project to let people quickly have a taste what kind of an editor Radare is.
-Vim is considered to be very useful but can feel devastatingly opaque at first.
+Radare is considered to be very useful but can feel devastatingly opaque at first.
 Hopefully this tutorial makes people feel more comfortable to give it a chance.

-OpenVim is based on a custom engine that interprets vim commands.
+OpenRadare is based on a custom engine that interprets radare commands.
 Fun fact: the engine operates directly on the dom but could be easily refactored to a model that is not view-dependent.

 ## How to help?

-If you want to help with actual code, look at the existing GitHub issues.
-Especially keybindings are hard for me to get right in different environments.

-See [Trello board](https://trello.com/board/openvim/4e71135e9dbc8100001b9c5c) for development tasks.
+//TODO: write this

 ## License